• About

 We are evaluating a potentially better way to treat EGFR-positive NSCLC.
 BH-30643 is a mutant-selective OMNI-EGFR™ inhibitor with an aim to provide greater benefit to patients by:

 BH-30643 has demonstrated a promising PK and safety profile, including good preclinical cardio-safety.
-An Investigational New Drug application (IND) submission is planned for mid-2024, with the Phase 1 proof-of-concept clinical trial slated for late 2024.
+The company is actively enrolling the Phase 1/2 SOLARA clinical trial.

 BH-30236